pachyderm/docs/content/latest/contributing/setup.md

 To stay up to date, we recommend doing the following.

 First clone the code:
-(Note, as of 07/11/19 pachyderm is using go modules and recommends cloning the code outside of the $GOPATH, we use the location ~/workspace as an example, but the code can live anywhere)
+(Note, as of 07/11/19 MLDM is using go modules and recommends cloning the code outside of the $GOPATH, we use the location ~/workspace as an example, but the code can live anywhere)
 ```s
     cd ~/workspace
     git clone git@github.com:pachyderm/pachyderm